You can click on pictures to enlarge them

 Dubrovnik, « the pearl of the Adriatic », former Ragusa, is a medieval walled city with an historic centre bounded by imposing ramparts.
 It blossoms with charming climbing cobblestone streets, churches and cloisters.
 It opens to the rest of the city by sumptuous gates.
 Terraces are constantly animated by a young and light atmosphere.
 The visit of the ramparts offers a stunning view of the Adriatic.
 The small port is located in a beautiful creek bathed in ochre rocks.

 The famous summer festival Libertas takes place in July and August in an amazing Baroque and Renaissance setting.
 Literary works are in the spotlight, as well as dance, Ballet and music, as much medieval as contemporary.
-The opening ceremony firework above the harbour is breathtaking.
+The opening ceremony firework above the harbor is breathtaking.

 Lapad is a superb bay near Dubrovnik, from where you can admire the sunset in a sweet summer atmosphere.
 The Adriatic Sea is smooth as a mirror.
 The last swimmers enjoy the calm and the space which is offered to them, inconceivable thing in full day.
 Croatian children skim pebbles in laughter and joyful cries.
 The part of the bay which is nearest to the long pedestrian walkway lined with bars, restaurants and shops has a beach where pebbles are much less big.

-Cavtat is a charming medieval harbour city.
+Cavtat is a charming medieval harbor city.
 The setting is very nice and very quiet.
 Its microclimate allows the presence of subtropical plants.
 It has many monuments of Renaissance with traces of Gothic style : palace, fortifications, churches and convents.

 Molunat is a fishing village located at the southern end of the Croatian coast.
 We discovered it unexpectedly as we had lost our way.
 Indeed, you often come across extraordinary and not frequently visited places when you get lost.